Homemade Vanilla Bean Pudding

 - 1 vanilla bean split lengthwise (or 1 Tablespoon organic vanilla extract)

 - 3/4 cup sugar, I use regular organic cane sugar or coconut sugar — NOTE: coconut/palm sugar will make the pudding a light brown color, not the creamy color you're used to with vanilla pudding.

 - 1/4 teaspoon sea salt

 - 2 teaspoons colostrum, for extra nutrition to boost gut health and your immune system (optional)

 - 1 cup cream, best from cows on pasture

 - 2 large egg yolks, best from pastured hens

 - 4 teaspoons butter

-- Combine sugar, cornstarch, and salt in a large bowl, and stir well.
-Combine cream and egg yolks, stirring well.
+- Combine sugar, cornstarch, optional colostrum, and salt in a large bowl, and stir well.
+In another bowl combine cream and egg yolks, stirring well.
 Stir egg yolk mixture into sugar mixture.
-Gradually add half of the hot milk to sugar mixture (if you go too fast it will get clumpy), stirring constantly with a whisk.
-Return hot milk mixture to pan, add maple syrup for extra flavor yumminess if desired.
-Bring it almost to a boil again and keep stirring with a whisk.
-It should begin to thicken, then cook for one more minute.
+Very slowly while whisking add a couple ladels full of the hot milk into the sugar mixture, then gradually add all of that back in with the rest of the milk.
+(You just have to go slow as you mix the two or the eggs will cook and get clumpy), keep stirring constantly with a whisk.
+Add maple syrup for extra flavor yumminess if desired.
+Bring it almost to a boil again and keep stirring.
+Once it begins to thicken, cook for another minute.
 Remove from heat.
 Add butter (and vanilla extract if that's what you're using), stirring until melted.
 Remove vanilla bean and discard.